-The Great Cormorant (Phalacrocorax carbo lucidus) is a large African wetlands bird with a short tail.
+The Great Cormorant (Phalacrocorax carbo lucidus) is a large wetlands bird with a short tail.
 It is also known as the Great Black Cormorant.

 It is black with white cheeks, throat and chest.
 Its feathers are glossy with some green iridescence.
 Its beak is grey, its eyes are green, and its webbed feet are black.